TGirls/concurrentDemo/README.md

 # Cryptocurrencies trading bot

-This project aims to help you t
+This project aims to help you to trade mu